 - JAG: A sign marking an entrance into the Free Fire Zone in "Desert Son" has been knocked down, which nearly gets Harm and Meg killed.

 - Frontier Circus: In "Winter Quarters", horse thieves move one of Tony's trail markers to send the circus up the wrong trail and strand them on top of a mountain.

-- Wile E. Coyote tried this a few times with the Roadrunner and a detour sign.
-The gag being that the way the Roadrunner went turned safe, while Wile E.'s way turned out to be the one with the road out... cue whistling sound...
+- Wile E Coyoteand The Road Runner: Wile E. Coyote tries this a few times with the Road Runner and a detour sign.
+The gag being that the way the Road Runner goes turns safe, while Wile E.'s way turns out to be the one with the road out... cue whistling sound...

 - This is one of the dirty tricks the three bullies in Race for Your Life, Charlie Brown pull during the raft race.

 - Happens in an episode of Scooby's All-Star Laff-A-Lympics.
 The cheaters mistakenly switch the signs back, resulting in disgust from their teammates (although they DO get a 50 point bonus for "chivalry" because the judges think they did it to help their opponents).